The Best Thai Chicken Coconut Curry Soup Recipe

 - Next add softened rice noodle, canned coconut milk, honey, fish sauce, lime juice, chopped cilantro and basil.
 Simmer for 2-3 minutes.

 - Taste and add salt and pepper accordingly, this will depend on how salty your chicken stock is.
-I add about 2 tsp salt and 1 tsp pepper.
+I add about 2 teaspoon salt and 1 teaspoon pepper.

 - Remove from heat and garnish with sliced green onions and chopped cilantro